 This post may contain affiliate links.
 Please read our disclosure policy.

-What is rutabaga?
+What is Rutabaga?

 Rutabaga is a root vegetable that is a cross between a cabbage and a turnip.
 It looks similar to a turnip but there are some slight differences.
 Rutabaga is larger in size than turnips, their color is more yellow-ish/brown-ish instead of white and purple, and they actually taste sweeter than turnips.
 That’s a good thing since turnips can be somewhat bitter.

 They are usually in season between October and March.
-So you know they’re perfect to add to autumn and winter recipes.
+So you know they’re perfect to add to fall and winter recipes.
 Are rutabagas better than potatoes?
 That depends because each vegetable has unique health benefits and nutrients.

 However if you’re looking at it from a weight loss perspective, rutabagas are lower in both calories and carbs.
 A 1-cup serving of boiled cubed rutabaga has 51 calories and 12 grams of carbs, compared to 136 calories and 31 grams of carbs in the same amount of potatoes.
-For that reason, I would highly recommend introducing rutabaga to your diet if you’re looking for low carb options.
+For that reason, I would highly recommend adding rutabaga to your diet if you’re looking for low carb options.

-How to cut rutabaga?
+How to Cut Rutabaga

 Don’t be intimidated by this giant under-served unpopular root vegetable.
 Not only does it have great health benefits and a great taste, but it’s also quite easy to cut and prepare.

-• Step 1: Place the rutabaga on a cutting board and use a sharp knife to cut it vertically down the middle through the stalk.
+- Step 1: Place the rutabaga on a cutting board and use a sharp knife to cut it vertically down the middle through the stalk.
 This creates two equal halves that can rest flat on the cutting board and make it easier to continue prepping.

-• Step 2: With each rutabaga half on its flat side, slice each half into semi-circles.
+- Step 2: With each rutabaga half on its flat side, slice each half into semi-circles.
 You can cut them into ½ inch thickness.
 And you’ll notice that the end pieces usually have rough skin, so you can discard those.

-• Step 3: Remove the outer skin of the semi-circle pieces using a small knife.
+- Step 3: Remove the outer skin of the semi-circle pieces using a small knife.
 You’ll find that since the outer peel is usually waxed to keep it fresh in grocery stores, it’s very easy to peel the skin.
 You can use a paring knife or a small vegetable peeler.

-• Step 4: Now that you’ve removed the skin, lay the pieces on a cutting board and slice them into spears or sticks to mimic the shape of french fries.
+- Step 4: Now that you’ve removed the skin, lay the pieces on a cutting board and slice them into spears or sticks to mimic the shape of french fries.
 The image on the right shows what two semi circles look like when cut.
 And now you’re ready to bake them!

-How to cook rutabaga
+How to Bake Rutabaga

-• Then drizzle some olive oil all over the fries and rub them together so they’re all well coated by the oil and seasoning.
-When it comes to baking, I would recommend using two or even three baking dishes depending on the size of the rutabaga you started with.
+- Drizzle some olive oil all over the fries and rub them together so they’re all well coated by the oil and seasoning.

-• You want to line up the rutabaga spears with enough room between them so they’re not touching.
+- Line up the rutabaga spears with enough room between them so they’re not touching.
 This helps to create a more crispy factor so the rutabaga fries don’t turn out mushy.

-1. Cut the rutabaga as evenly as you can.
+- Cut the rutabaga as evenly as you can.
 The fries should be a similar thickness so that they cook evenly.

-3. Don’t overcrowd your baking sheet.
+- Don’t overcrowd your baking sheet.
 The fries should be in a single layer and not touching for the best results.
-If they are crowded, they can steam rather than roast and they’ll turn out soggy.
+If they are crowded, they can steam rather than roast and they’ll turn out soggy.When it comes to baking, I would recommend using two or even three baking dishes depending on the size of the rutabaga you started with.

-4. Mix up the seasonings.
+- Mix up the seasonings.
 You can easily use other seasonings that you have to hand to season these vegetable fries.

 Frequently Asked Questions